NEW UPDATE 26.01:

 About cancellations of hotels, seminars, flights, etc.

 In general, the State is self-insured and each unit must cover any costs that arise from cancellations of hotel rooms, seminars, etc., if this is not covered by cancellation insurance through credit cards or travel insurance.
-We ask all units to keep track of costs that are incurred due to the situation with COVID-19 so that we can request compensation from the Ministry of Education.
+The Finance Department asks all units to keep track of costs that are incurred due to the situation with COVID-19 in order to eventually request compensation from the Ministry of Education at a later point.

 The IT department has seen an increase in the number of viruses and fake emails related to the coronavirus.
 Be vigilant and be aware that criminals want to exploit the situation.
 This can include fake SMS, misinformation and financial scams.
 Contact your IT department if you are unsure about something you have received or been exposed to.